 The Counterterrorism Division pursues investigative leads pertaining to planned terrorist activities in the U.S., including threats against transportation industries, vehicles and facilities, as well as threats to use of any of these as weapons.
 The Division also pursues the international arrest of terrorists, and cases involving terrorism, piracy, chemical/biological/radiological/explosive (CBRNe) weapons, and counter-proliferation.

-The Drug Division provides assistance to domestic and foreign law enforcement agencies responsible for countering the illicit production, trafficking, and abuse of illicit of drugs, their precursor chemicals.
+The Drug Division provides assistance to domestic and foreign law enforcement agencies responsible for countering the illicit production, trafficking, and abuse of illicit drugs and their precursor chemicals.
 The Division's responsibilities include the pursuit of fugitives who are the subjects of drug-related INTERPOL Red Notices, particularly, Consolidated Priority Organization Targets.
 The Division also responds to inquiries and requests for investigative assistance by domestic and foreign law enforcement authorities regarding drug trafficking trends, organizations, transportation, trade routes, production, and distribution.

 Economic Crimes Division